splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 .. _expand-team:

-Expand the team and prepare for internal roll-out to the first user groups
+Expand the team and prepare for internal rollout to the first user groups
 =================================================================================================================

 Depending how you are managing users in your organization in Splunk Observability Cloud or using Single Sign-On (SSO), it is necessary to assign the right roles to the new users.
 For details on managing users, see :ref:`admin-manage-users`.